 - Production Transcripts – Must be experienced.
 Fill out online application.
 Hires sporadically.

-- Same Day Transcriptions – Professional transcribers only.
+- Same Day Transcriptions – US only.
+Professional transcribers only.
 Some federal work.

 - Say It Back – Entertainment transcription.
 Must have digital foot pedal and software.